sebandrien/py-behavior-analysis/README.md

 2. **Linear Regression Model**:
    - Developed as a comparison to the logistic regression model for predicting battery drain and examining model performance.

-A histogram is done to visualize distribution of ages.
+A histogram is done to visualize distribution of ages which shows equal distribution.
 ![JupyterLab](images/graph_01.png)

 A scatterplot is done to see if there is any correrlation between age and number of apps installed.
 No correlation is visualized.